Princess Cecilie of Baden: Death

 Olga, who was tradition-conscious and deeply devout, suffered a terrible blow when her second son, Grand Duke Michael Mikhailovich contracted an unequal marriage in San Remo on 26 February 1891.
-The marriage was not only morganatic but also illegal under the statute of the Imperial Family and caused a great scandal at the Russian court.
+The marriage was not only morganatic but also illegal (secret) under the statute of the Imperial Family and caused a great scandal at the Russian court.
 Grand Duke Michael Mikhailovich was deprived of his military rank and of his position as adjutant at the Imperial Court and also forbidden to return to Russia for life.
 When Olga heard of her son's morganatic marriage, she was deeply wounded and fell ill.
 A few days later, at the insistence of her doctors, she set out for her estate in Crimea, near the Cape of Ai-Todor, to recover her health.

 Around noon on 9 April 1891, the express train in which Olga was riding passed through Kharkov.
 During the afternoon the Grand Duchess suffered a heart attack.
 As Kharkov was the largest nearby city, the train returned there at about 7 pm.
 Several doctors in Kharkov were invited into her train compartment and they diagnosed her ailments as an inflammation of the lungs.
 She was taken into the tsar's waiting room in the station.
 She was surrounded by her attendants and doctors, but neither her husband nor any of her children were with her as she was traveling alone.
 A priest was called and she died there at the train station three days later on 12 April 1891 at the age of 51.
 She was buried at the Peter and Paul Cathedral in Saint Petersburg.